Decentralized-ID/decentralized-id.github.io/README.md

 This is a skeleton, around which I will fill some context, rearrange things a bit, and continue adding resources.

 Please let me know if any of the links are depreciated\broken, or about anything you'd like to see included.
+However, I expect to work on this quite a bit over the coming months, so it might be just as well to wait a while and let the dust settle.

 ![](https://upload.wikimedia.org/wikipedia/en/thumb/f/f8/Internet_dog.jpg/220px-Internet_dog.jpg)